11 Impressive Health Benefits of Avocado

 If you have hyperlipidemia, eating healthy fats like avocados while limiting fake fats and carbohydrates is an excellent way to get the most benefit.

 Did you know that even though fruits and vegetables are high in nutrients, they can be sabotaged?

-They do, in fact, have a fiber-based sabotage mechanism built-in.
+They do have a fiber-based sabotage mechanism built in.
 While fiber is an important part of a healthy diet, it can be problematic when it prevents the absorption of phytochemicals found in plant foods.

 What’s the best method to deal with this?

 Consume healthy fat.
-As a result, fat acts as a carrier molecule, assisting in the transport of fat-soluble nutrients that would otherwise be wasted.
+As a result, fat acts as a carrier molecule, assisting in transporting fat-soluble nutrients that would otherwise be wasted.
 This explains the common occurrence of nutrient deficiency in people who limit their fat intake or follow a primarily vegan diet.